From LCA to the NMD database

 An LCA is commissioned by the manufacture or the industry.
 This can be done by an internal employee.
 But many organisations outsource this work to an external LCA consultant.
 It has been shown that knowledge and experience in LCA plays a major role in the progress and quality of the final result.

 It is important to establish in advance the purpose for which the LCA is being prepared.
-If the development of the LCA aims to add the product into the NMD, the LCA performer should take into account the requirements for the inclusion of environmental profiles in the NMD.
+If the development of the LCA aims to add the product into the NMD, the LCA issuer should take into account the requirements for the inclusion of environmental profiles in the NMD.
 For example, specific requirements apply to the data collected regarding materials and background processes.
 A specific database is referred to for the collection of such data.
 The version of the database is also important.

 The process of collecting necessary data is called the 'Life Cycle Inventory' (LCI).
 A plan is drawn up to determine which data need to be collected.
 Once the data are complete, initial calculations are made.
 The calculations are discussed internally in the company or industry and can be adjusted based on a justification.
 Then the calculations are finalised and the report can be prepared: the internal EPD Backgroundreport and public summary in the form of an EPD